-- a) Investigation of the Urban Heat Island effect along a transect from Tilehurst to Winnersh and across the centre of Reading. - b) Coastal trip to Milford-on-sea on Christchurch bay to study coastal transportation and deposition. - c) Study of redevelopment of Bracknell city centre and the impact of the new Lexicon - d) Fourth day is to collect data for their NEA, so will be dependent on the project title.
+- a) Investigation of the Urban Heat Island effect along a transect from Tilehurst to Winnersh and across the centre of Reading. - b) Coastal trip to Milford-on-sea on Christchurch bay to study coastal transportation and deposition. - c) A human geography fieldtrip to Oxford to see the influence of the University on the fabric of the city. - d) Fourth day is to collect data for their NEA, so will be dependent on the project title.